 No one goes out on a Friday or Saturday night thinking they want to end the evening facing an assault charge.
 But incidents happen, tempers flare, and situations escalate.
 And all of a sudden you’ve been involved in a fight, the police were called, and you could be facing assault charges.
+If you're wondering what happens next, here's a breakdown of what happens after you've been charged with a crime.

 Here are 10 tips for what to do if you’ve been charged with assault, and how you can minimize the severity of the charge and maximize the chance of having the charges against you thrown out.